Check out our

 On the other hand, the rest of the sandbox templates contain pre-written code and have locked lines for scaffolding.
 They can be used for customizing a project or for practicing some code.
 See the images below for reference.

-HTML with code: The arrow is showing the editable part.
+HTML with code: The blue box is showing the editable part.

 (Note: In sandboxes, once you unlock code you can only re-lock HTML)